genya0407/minutus/README.md

 You can also use mruby's `master` branch, but it is not tested.

+If you need to customize a specific version (such as a specific tag), you can do so via `mruby_dir`.
+See "Local Dir" for details.

 If the version is not specified on Cargo.toml, the latest supported stable version is used.